 5 Rules for an Emergency Fund That Will See You Through (Almost) Anything

 An emergency fund may go by many names, but at its core, it's an economic essential for anyone seeking financial stability.
 The emergency fund—similar to, but not always the same as, an emergency safety net—is a cash cushion against financial hardships such as losing your job, getting evicted or getting in an accident; it's the financial life preserver that keeps you afloat during rough patches.
-Following the economic trials of 2020, emergency funds are getting more attention than ever, particularly as more families have turned to savings to pay for essentials during the challenging times of the past year.

 Everyone knows, on some level, that it's important to have some savings to use in case of emergency; what those savings look like, where they're stored, and what they're used for are aspects of the emergency fund that aren't quite as clear, though.
 To help clear up some of the confusion, Anastasio answered our major questions about emergency funds.
 With any luck, her smart, accomplishable advice will have even the least financially savvy among us moving a little closer to that most essential of financial goals: establishing an emergency fund.